1. The Arizona Open Meeting Law

 8. Fines & Penalties

 A.R.S.
-331803 (B) A.S.S.
+331803 (B) A.R.S.
 331807 / Condo A.R.S.
 331242

 After notice and an opportunity to be heard, an association or its board of directors, may impose reasonable monetary penalties on members for violations of the declaration, bylaws and rules of the association.

-A community association must meet the following minimum requirements in order to validly assess monetary penalties/fines: (1) the owner (or occupant/guest) must be in violation of the declaration, bylaws and/or rules; and (2) the community association must provide the homeowner with notice and opportunity to be heard prior to levying the monetary penalty/fine; (3) the monetary penalty/fine must be reasonable.
+A community association must meet the following minimum requirements in order to validly assess monetary penalties/fines: (1) the owner (or occupant/guest) must be in violation of the declaration, bylaws and/or rules; and (2) the community association must provide the homeowner with notice and opportunity to be heard prior to levying the monetary penalty/fine; and (3) the monetary penalty/fine must be reasonable.
 I also recommend that the board consider adopting a monetary penalty/fine policy, including a fine schedule.
 If a valid policy has been adopted by the board, it improves the likelihood that the fines will be deemed reasonable.

 Associations no longer have the right to record a lien against the lot/unit for unpaid fines and penalties.
 Associations can enforce payment of these fines by:

 1.filing a lawsuit against the owner; 2. obtaining a judgment against the owner; AND 3. recording the judgment with the county recorder’s office.
 After the judgment is recorded, the association has a lien that is effective upon the conveyance of the property or paid at the time of the sale of the unit/lot.
-Alternately, the association can collect the judgment through garnishing wages, rent or any bank account held by the owner against whom the association has a judgment.
+Alternatively, the association can collect the judgment through garnishing wages, rent or any bank account held by the owner against whom the association has a judgment.

 9. For Sale Signs